tomgreg90/be-nc-news/ReadMe.md

 npm start
 ```

 and run localhost:9090 in your browser.

-You can then begin making requests to the database through the endpoints listed above.
+To view a list of the available endpoints begin with the /api endpoint, which will serve up a list of available endpoints as well as a description and sample response.

 All GET requests serve up a JSON object/array containing the requested data.
 PATCH and POST requests accept JSON objects containing the relevant data.